wumpusman/ComicTransfer/README.md

 ##Motivation
 The process of editing mangas between languages is a cumbersome process that takes hours, and is primarily done manually.
-Specifically this project addresses an issue , automatically realigning text and positioning, with optional cleaning, and translation.
+Specifically this project focuses on automatically realigning text and positioning, with optional cleaning, and translation.

 ##Prerequistes